Why Serena Williams may still have the edge at the US Open - KVIA

 “I don’t dislike it and that’s weird because I am a player that is so emotional and so like, a crowd player,” she said.
 “Kind of reminds me of the junior days.
 There is something nostalgic about that.
 I kind of enjoyed it.”

-Though the Cincinnati event was played at Flushing Meadows, it didn’t use the two main courts.
-Playing at the main Arthur Ashe Stadium at the US Open, the biggest arena in tennis with 23,000 seats, without any spectators may take some getting used to.
+Though the Cincinnati event is being played at Flushing Meadows, it didn’t initially use the two main courts.
+Playing at the main Arthur Ashe Stadium at the US Open — the biggest arena in tennis with more than 23,000 seats — without any spectators may take some getting used to.

 “Playing in New York is going to be interesting, because the stadium is huge,” said Williams, who is a six-time US Open champion and won her first title in 1999 at the age of 17.